tholman/giflinks/readme.md

 <script>
 window.onload = function() {
-	// Intensify all images on the page. var element = document.querySelector( 'a' );
+	// Add GifLinks to all anchor tags on the page! var element = document.querySelector( 'a' );
 	GifLinks( element );
 }